 In 2011, for the first summer exhibition in the Gardens of the MIP, the Curators of the Museums of Grasse under the aegis of the Conurbation gave carte blanche to Bernard Abril, the contemporary visual artist.
 In 2014, it was the turn of an exhibition dedicated to the work of Cathy Cuby, a visual artist, which was on display for the summer season.
 To sustain this dynamic focusing on contemporary art, the Curators of the Museums of Grasse has decided to present the artistic work of René Bruno, photographer and visual artist.
-After an exhibition of the works of the Nice artist Armand Scholtès in 2018, the gardens of the MIP in 2019 host a collective exhibition of contemporary artists.

 In developing this initiative on contemporary art, we hope to raise awareness of the public of the place of aesthetics and the art of the garden but also of art in the garden.